Taking the 5th: Wawrinka edges Medvedev at Australian Open - WHIZ News

 Consider this a win for age and experience.

+“I still have only — I don’t know how many, but not many years left,” Wawrinka said.
+“I want to do the maximum with it.”

 Wawrinka is 34, Medvedev 23.
 Wawrinka owns three Grand Slam titles in all and now is on his way to his 18th major quarterfinal.
-Medvedev’s lone run to that stage at a Slam came at Flushing Meadows last September, before he ended up losing in the final against Rafael Nadal in — yep, you guessed it — five sets.
+Medvedev’s lone run to that stage at a Slam came at Flushing Meadows last September, when he eliminated Wawrinka along the way to eventually losing in the final against Rafael Nadal in — yep, you guessed it — five sets.

 This one hinged on the conclusion of the fourth set, when Wawrinka came through by taking the last three points of the tiebreaker.